 The structure of leadership activities is essential.
 It is important that the participants can relate the activity to the workplace setting (Stepshift, 2016).

 What Are They Used For?

-Leadership activities are used to help individuals learn important skills to be an effective leader and to promote the growth and development of a leadership team (Stepshift, 2016).
+Leadership activities are used to help individuals learn important skills to be effective leaders and to promote the growth and development of a leadership team (Stepshift, 2016).
 Leadership activities can be used to improve teamwork, foster better communication in the workplace and develop team cohesion (Cserti, 2018).